Tinkers Point and Beaches Path ECT : Witless Bay to La Manche Provincial Park

 Towards the end of the Beaches Path, as we were crossing an area of dense firs and spruce, we were surprised when a beautiful Ruffed Grouse jumped out onto the trail, warbled at us, and then took off.
 We sat for several moments and it soon returned.
 It must have had either a nest or babies on the trail side, and not wanting to disturb it too much we soon walked on.
 Not however before watching a pair of Northern Waterthrush carrying food to their nestlings in the same area.

 As the day progressed it became warmer, causing us to remove our sweaters and leggings.
-As we emerged from the trail into the village of Mobile we were met with the somewhat unwelcoming sight of dozens of “Private Property”, “Stay on Trail”, “Hikers respect Property Rights”, etc. signs around the trail head.
-Once past the residential section of this village we arrived on a pleasant boulder beach where we enjoyed some water and a snack and watched a pair of Greater Yellowlegs foraging along the shore.
+As we emerged from the trail into the village of Mobile we were met with the somewhat unwelcoming sight of dozens of “Private Property”, “Stay on Trail”, “Hikers Respect Property Rights”, etc. signs around the trailhead.
+Once past the residential section of this village, we arrived on a pleasant boulder beach where we enjoyed some water and a snack and watched a pair of Greater Yellowlegs foraging along the shore.

 Atlantic Coast pathway on the East Coast Trail in Newfoundland